emqx/emqx-docs/en_US/data-integration/rule-get-started.md

 The console output action should only be used for debugging.
 If it is used in the production environment, it may cause performance problems.
 :::

-### Add Forwarding with Data Bridge Action
+### Add Forwarding with Sinks Action

-You can also add actions to forward the processed results with data bridges.
-All you need is to select the target Data bridge from the Data bridge drop-down list.
-For details on creating data bridges in EMQX, see [the documentation for Data Integration](./data-bridges.md).
+You can also add actions to forward the processed results using sinks.
+All you need is to select the target Sink from the Type of Action drop-down list in the Dashboard.
+For details on each sink in EMQX, see [Data Integration](./data-bridges.md).

 ## Test the Rule